 Check out my CV for more detailed info.

-My research at Stanford involves exploring the application of AI/ML in solving complex problems in turbulent reacting flows.
+My research at Stanford involved exploring the application of AI/ML in solving complex problems in turbulent reacting flows.
 These phenomena have significant implications for critical applications such as rocket propulsion, wildfires, and energy systems.
 This field of work not only improves our understanding of these important phenomena (tied to space exploration and climate change), but also presents exciting technical challenges within the computational sciences.

 1. Building accurate and cost-efficient predictive models for/with large-scale computing systems: